travisgoodspeed/md380tools/README.md

 * `md380-fw` wraps and unwraps devices firmware.
 * `md380-gfx` modifies firmware graphics.

+===The md380tools have D13.020 as basic now.

+to build the d02.32 version
+ cd applet;make -f Makefile.d02.032

 These tools are all wrapped into `Makefile`, which will download the official firmware, patch and flash it.
 Run `make flash` after booting into the recovery bootloader by holding PTT and the button just above